MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 >3.
 Repeat step [2] after resuming from connected-standby.

 **Expected Result**
-All achievements unlock according to their criteria and the maximum possible Gamerscore for the base game’s launch is 1000G spread between 10-100 achievements.
+All achievements unlock according to their criteria and the maximum possible Gamerscore for the base game's launch is 1000G spread between 10-100 achievements.

 **Pass Examples**
 >1.
 All achievements can be gained.